(This page revised May 12, 2017)

 Even before the regulation was codified, its requirements were enforced by tradition, as explained by an early edition of the Officer’s Guide (published by the Stackpole Company):

 By longstanding custom of the Service, it is considered poor taste to permit fountain pens, pencils, or other items to protrude from the pocket of coat or shirt.
 Pockets should never be bulging with surplus articles.

 Before and during World War I, most pens were clipless or had their clips mounted low on the cap.
-Shown here are a Beaumel from about 1910 and a Mabie Todd Swan from 1918:
+Shown here are two eyedropper-filling pens, a Beaumel from about 1910 and a Mabie Todd Swan from 1918: